U Street (Washington, D.C.): 19th century

-1900–1968: "Black Broadway" and Hub of Black Washington
+Early 20th century

 Until the 1920s, when it was overtaken by Harlem, the U Street Corridor was home to the nation's largest urban African American community.
 The area was home to the Industrial Bank, the city's oldest African American-owned bank, and to hundreds of black-owned and black-friendly businesses, churches, theaters, gyms, and other community spaces.
 Natives of the area included jazz musician Duke Ellington, opera singer Lillian Evanti, surgeon Charles R. Drew, and law professor Charles Hamilton Houston.

 In its cultural heyday – roughly consisting of the years between 1900 and the early 1960s – the U Street Corridor was known as "Black Broadway", a phrase coined by singer Pearl Bailey.
 Performers who played the local clubs of the era included Cab Calloway, Louis Armstrong, Miles Davis, Sarah Vaughan, Billie Holiday, and Jelly Roll Morton, among many others.

 During Prohibition, U Street was also home to many of the capital's 2,000-3,000 speakeasies, which some historians credit for helping integrate a city long divided between black and white.

 From 1911 to 1963, the west end of the U Street neighborhood was anchored by Griffith Stadium, home of the District's baseball team, the Washington Senators.
 The Lincoln Theatre opened in 1921, and Howard Theatre in 1926.
 Duke Ellington's childhood home was located on 13th street between T and S Streets.

 The Green Book, a travel guide for black travelers (1933–1963) listed many sites along U Street NW by Green Book Travelers.

-1968–1986: Decline
+Late 20th century

 While the area remained a cultural center for the African American community through the 1960s, the neighborhood began to decline following the assassination of Martin Luther King Jr. on 4 April 1968.
 The intersection of 14th Street and U Street was the epicenter of violence, 13 deaths and damage to 1,200 homes and businesses during the 1968 Washington, D.C. riots, which rampaged for four days after King's murder.
 Following the riots, and the subsequent flight of affluent residents and businesses from the area, the corridor became blighted.
 Drug trafficking rose dramatically in the mid-1970s, when the intersection of 14th and U Streets was an area of drug trafficking in Washington, D.C.

-1986-2010: Redevelopment and demographic change

-Following the economic downturn the area faced following the 1968 riots, the community and DC government launched numerous redevelopment efforts.